netdata/netdata/collectors/python.d.plugin/hpssa/README.md

 ```

 Change the value of the `hpssa` setting to `yes`.
 Save the file and restart the Netdata Agent
-with `sudo systemctl restart netdata`, or the appropriate method for your system, to finish enabling the `hpssa`
+with `sudo systemctl restart netdata`, or the appropriate method for your system.
-collector.

 ## Configuration